SINGLE DAY SPIRAL WISHING WELL RECORD AT A CHURCH

 Gary Wernick, another member of the fund raising committee reports, "The Well is still bringing in several hundred dollars each Sabbath.
 Parents are delighted with their children's active giving to the Building Fund.
 The Well has given us a way to keep the Building Fund Project foremost in people's minds."

-Obviously, Wishing Well records are not set merely by coins being spun around the funnel.
-Record attempts use the Well as a focal-point to attract pledges, matching grants, coin collections, checks, bills, and accumulated coins.
-The amounts are not necessarily dropped into the Well, but the Well is used to motivate the donations.
+Obviously, Wishing Well records are not set merely by coins being dropped into the funnel.
+Record attempts use the Well as a focal-point to attract pledges, matching grants, coin collections, checks, bills, "Free Vortx Toys for $25 to $50 donations," along with coins dropped into the Well.
+So the majority of the money at promoted events is raised from those other sources...not necessarily coins dropped into the Well.
+The Well is used to motivate donations.

 Even if you are a small church, school, or organization, you can still maximize your income with a focus on the same things this church did.
 We receive many reports of over $1,000 in a single "kick-off" day.
 A small school raised $7,352 for a grand piano using a Wishing Well as their focus.
 So even if you don't break the record, you will love the results from using the same suggestions and strategies.
 To read more about how you can take advantage of a "kick-off" event, click here.

 Of course, the money raised at an event is only the beginning of what a Spiral Wishing Well can do for you.
 It will continue to raise revenue, and if you use our "Church Program" it will be a great outreach device that will let your community know who you are.